-When the Navy or Merchant Marines no longer need a ship but wish to reserve it for future emergencies, they tow it to storage harbors, empty it of all fuel and cargo, and seal its windows and doors.
+Over the centuries, many ships have been commissioned and built for successful use, each improving on the ones that came before.
+But what happens to the previous generation of vessels still in use when the new ones come along?
+When the U.S. Navy or Merchant Marines no longer need a ship, but wish to reserve it for future emergencies, they tow it to a storage harbor.
+There, the boat is emptied of all fuel and cargo, its windows and doors are sealed.
 The ship is protected from salt-water corrosion and the interior spaces are dehumidified.
-This technique is called “mothballing,” much like preserving a wool sweater when put away for the summer.
+This technique is called “mothballing,” much like preserving a wool sweater when putting it away for the summer.

-That was the fate of many of the Victory ships used during and after World War II.
-Produced to replace the slower Liberty ships, Victories served their purpose as faster emergency ships for the U.S. Maritime Commission but were eventually no longer necessary.
+That was the fate of many of the Victory ships used during and after World War II — as well as the WWII Victory boat clocks the U.S. Maritime Commission had requested as part of the program.
+The Victory ships had been produced to replace the slower Liberty vessels and served their purpose as faster emergency ships during World War II.
+However, like other ships, they eventually were no longer necessary.

 Preserving the Legacy